-If you retire on or after 1/1/08 and have elected Option D or E, and divorced thereafter and have satisfied Section 1.30.690.C of the Tacoma Municipal Code, the benefit payable to you effective as of the first day of the month following the entry of the Order shall be increased to the Unmodified retirement allowance.
-Provided further, that in the event that you divorce and later remarry, within three months of remarriage you will have the option to irrevocably designate your new spouse as the wife or husband under Options D or E, subject to the same conditions as provided in Options D or E for a member who remarries after the death of a husband or wife.
+If you retire on or after 1/1/2008 and have elected Option D or E and divorced thereafter and have satisfied Section 1.30.690.C of the Tacoma Municipal Code, the benefit payable to you effective as of the first day of the month following the entry of the Order shall be increased to the Unmodified retirement allowance.
+Provided further, that in the event that you divorce and later remarry, within three months of remarriage you will have the option to irrevocably designate your new spouse under Options D or E, subject to the same conditions as provided in Options D or E for a member who remarries after the death of a spouse.